Trade School Guide for Students with Disabilities

 When looking for an employer, find a good fit for you.
 Be mindful of the environments that suit you best.
 For example, if you find being on your feet all day painful, avoid roles that involve a lot of standing or walking.

-Try to find out whether company premises are accessible and if any stipulations or dress codes might make you uncomfortable.
-Check company review websites like Indeed and Glassdoor to see if any current or former disabled employees have spoken about their own experiences.
+Find out if a company's premises are accessible or if any rules or dress codes make you uncomfortable.
+Check review sites like Indeed and Glassdoor to see if disabled employees have spoken about their experiences.

-There are other avenues to finding employment that don't involve going online.
-Many trade schools provide career guidance and placement opportunities for their students, and the DVRS can assist.
+Other avenues to finding employment don't involve going online.
+Many trade schools provide career guidance and placement opportunities for their students.
+Additionally, DVRS can assist.
 Speak to your educators and mentors to gather their advice, too.

-When applying for a job, you must provide a resume, cover letter, proof of academic or vocational qualifications, and references.
+When applying for jobs, you need a resume, proof of qualifications, and references.
+You may also need a cover letter.
 Format these in a cohesive way to present a complete package to employers.
 You don't need to disclose your disabilities at this stage, though you can.

 Dealing With Stigmas or Discrimination in School and the Workplace

 As much as we'd like to think that there's no stigma around disability in today's world, that isn't always the case.
-You may run into ignorance or prejudice, and even those around you who would have your back may not recognize microaggressions or other issues.
+You may run into ignorance or prejudice.
+Even those who would have your back may not see microaggressions or other issues.

-This can lead to people with disabilities concealing their needs or discomfort or even not disclosing their disabilities in the first place for fear of negative backlash.
+This can lead to people with disabilities hiding their needs or discomfort.
+They may not disclose their disabilities in the first place for fear of backlash.

-It's vital to self-advocate and stand up for your rights with confidence.
+It's vital to stand up for your rights.
 Know your worth, both as a person and as an employee.
-Most of all, believe in yourself and your abilities and don't be afraid to speak out if you feel you aren't being treated fairly.
-No one knows you better than yourself.
+Most of all, believe in yourself and your abilities.
+Don't be afraid to speak out.